 Application Deadline: May 1.

 All applications must be submitted through the Law School Admission Council (LSAC).

 LSAC's Credential Assembly Service simplifies the application process by centralizing the collection of application materials and distributing them in an electronic report to all law schools to which you apply.
 This means that if you are applying to multiple law schools, you will only have to submit application materials once.
 And because Cornell receives all required materials electronically from LSAC, we can process all applications faster and more efficiently.

 Unexpected delays do happen.
 We strongly advise that you register with LSAC six weeks before the May 1 application deadline, and ensure that application materials are received by LSAC at least four weeks before the application deadline.

 The completed Cornell Law School J.S.D.
 Application form and supporting documents include:

-- Statement of interest-A statement of approximately 750 words explaining your purpose for obtaining the degree, your research and study interests, and their relation to your previous education and professional goals.
-Include your full name on the top of each page of the statement of interest.
+- Statement of interest-A detailed personal statement of interest (approximately 750 words) is an essential part of the application.
+The statement should include a discussion of your purpose in obtaining the degree, as well as an explanation of your research and study interests in relation to your previous education and professional goals.
+Please include your full name on the top of each page of the statement of interest.

 - Transcripts/degree certifications-Complete official transcripts of all previous college, university, and graduate/professional school study, including work done at Cornell.
 All applicants must register with LSAC's Credential Assembly Service and utilize both the Document Assembly and International Transcript Authentication and Evaluation Services.

 - Demonstration of English proficiency-Proficiency in English is required for admission and your level of proficiency, as demonstrated by all aspects of the application, is a significant factor in our decision-making process.
-If your native language is not English, you must take the TOEFL or IELTS unless you have received a waiver.
+International applicants must submit an official TOEFL or IELTS score.

 - Application fee-Payment of the nonrefundable $80 (USD) application fee.

 Documents must be submitted in their original language; documents in languages other than English must be accompanied by a certified translation.
-Our Admissions Committee will review complete applications only.
+Only complete applications will be reviewed by our committee.

 J.S.D.
 Degree Requirements